Partner · Immigration Law

 About Me

-Angenette earned her Bachelor of Arts degree from the Residential College of the University of Michigan – Ann Arbor, where she double-majored in the Residential College's Social Sciences program (Political Science and Theory) and in Latin American and Caribbean Studies.
-She also completed and passed the Residential College's intensive Spanish immersion program.
-Her thesis project focused on democracy in Mexico, specifically on social movements in Oaxaca, and she was recognized as a James B. Angell Scholar.
+Angenette received a Bachelor of Arts from the Residential College Program at the University of Michigan–Ann Arbor in 2008.
+She double majored in the Residential College Social Sciences Studies (Political Science and Theory) and Latin American and Caribbean Studies.
+During her time in Ann Arbor, Angenette studied and passed the immersion Spanish language program at the Residential College.
+Her senior project was a thesis on democracy in Mexico, specifically focused on the social movements in Oaxaca.
+She was also a James B. Angell scholar.

-She later continued her studies at the University of Detroit-Mercy College of Law, where she graduated in 2011 and has been a member of the Michigan State Bar since 2012.
-During her studies, Angenette was president of the local chapter of the National Lawyers Guild.
+Angenette then continued her education at the University of Detroit-Mercy School of Law, graduating in 2011, and has been a member of the State Bar of Michigan since 2012.
+During her legal education, Angenette was president of the chapter of the National Lawyer’s Guild.

-Between 2015 and 2016, Angenette completed a postdoctoral fellowship in International Human Rights Law in the Master of Laws (LL.M.) program at Northeastern University in Boston, Massachusetts.
-She was a fellow of the Program on Human Rights and the Global Economy and a teaching assistant for the international law and legal research course.
-Her article on women's rights in El Salvador and Guatemala was published in Northeastern University's Law Review in 2016.
+From 2015 to 2016, Angenette pursued a post-doctorate in International Human Rights Law at Northeastern University's Master of Laws program in Boston, Massachusetts.
+She was a fellow in the Program on Human Rights and the Global Economy and the teaching assistant for the international law and research program.
+Angenette’s article on women’s rights issues in El Salvador and Guatemala was published in the law review at Northeastern University in 2016.

-Angenette began her professional career in the nonprofit sector, providing legal support to refugees and immigrants.
-She started her work in immigration law with the legal program of the Diocese of Kalamazoo in Michigan.
-Later, she served as a staff attorney and subsequently as a supervising attorney at Catholic Charities, Archdiocese of New Orleans, from 2017 to 2021.
-In that role, she directed several legal programs, including those related to citizenship, domestic violence, and representation of unaccompanied minors in immigration court.
+Angenette primarily began her career working in non-profit support for refugees and immigrants.
+Angenette began working in immigration law at the Diocese of Kalamazoo legal program in Kalamazoo, Michigan.
+Angenette then served as a staff attorney, and subsequently, a supervising attorney at Catholic Charities-the Archdiocese of New Orleans from 2017 to 2021.
+In her role at Catholic Charities, Angenette managed several legal programs–including citizenship, domestic violence, and serving unaccompanied alien children in immigration court.

-Currently, Angenette works part-time as an attorney with the Louisiana Coalition Against Domestic Violence's pro bono program.
-She has also provided part-time legal services to Catholic Charities, the Archdiocese of New Orleans, and Home is Here NOLA.
+Angenette is a part-time attorney with the Louisiana Coalition Against Domestic Violence pro bono program.
+She has also served as a part-time attorney with Catholic Charities, the Archdiocese of New Orleans and Home is Here, NOLA.

-Her passion within the practice of immigration law is representing survivors of torture, domestic violence, and sexual violence in their cases before USCIS and immigration courts in various cities across the United States.
-She specializes in humanitarian relief and family-based cases, and practices in all 50 states.
+Angenette’s passion within immigration law practice, and focus in her career today, is on serving survivors of torture, domestic, and sexual violence, in their cases before USCIS and immigration court in several US cities.
+She specializes in humanitarian forms of relief and family based cases.
+Angenette works in all 50 states.

-Practices exclusively in immigration law.
+Practicing exclusively immigration law.
 Licensed in the State of Michigan.